 Particularly for oddly shaped test objects, accurate alignment is nearly impossible without expensive precision adapters.

-By default, the Resonic software includes a coordinate transformation.
-This requires the following data as inputs:
+By default, the Resonic software includes a coordinate transformation GUI.
+This GUI requires the following data as inputs:

 - Positions of geometric features like holes, pins or planes in test object coordinates (usually CAD data)

 - Measured positions of the same geometric features (arbitrary coordinate system of the 3D measurement device)

 - Measured positions of 3D markers on the Resonic platform (arbitrary coordinate system of the 3D measurement device)